-Dragons are Real!
+Dragons Are Real!

 Well, the Bible tells us that dragons are real.
-Specifically, a dragon is real (Rev 12:9).
-He goes by many names: the tempter (1 Thess 3:5), the evil one (Matt 13:19), the accuser (Rev 12:10), the ruler of his world (John 12:31), the god of this age (2 Cor 4:4), the prince of the power of the air (Eph 2:2), and that ancient serpent (Rev 12:9, cf. Gen 3:1).
+Specifically, a dragon is real (Rev. 12:9).
+He goes by many names: the tempter (1 Thess.
+3:5), the evil one (Matt 13:19), the accuser (Rev. 12:10), the ruler of this world (John 12:31), the god of this age (2 Cor.
+4:4), the prince of the power of the air (Eph.
+2:2), and that ancient serpent (Rev. 12:9, cf. Gen. 3:1).
 But he’s most famously known as Satan (Luke 10:18).
 And he doesn’t live in a lake—at least not yet.

 Lakes and Evil Spirits